Top 10 Best NFL Wide Receivers of All Time

-While not having the rings will hold a player back, it does not hold his stats.
-You have to consider he has spent some time injured and still holds the stats in his hands.
-Matt Shlaub is a horrible QB and less we forget the days Johnson spent with Carr..
-Not to say it was Carr's fault because he had his brains knocked out before Johnson arrived in Houston..
-I felt bad for Carr, still do..
-Boy ain't right
+While not having the rings will hold a player back, it does not affect his stats.
+You have to consider that he spent some time injured and still boasts impressive statistics.
+Matt Schaub is a subpar QB, and let's not forget the days Johnson spent with Carr.
+It wasn't necessarily Carr's fault, as he was frequently sacked even before Johnson arrived in Houston.
+I felt bad for Carr and still do.
+Something's not right with that guy.

-Easily most gifted receiver well second behind Randy Moss.
-Strong physical guy who had hands.
-I'm a Texans fan so that's why I chose Andre he will never be a Colt.
-He easily should be in the H.O.F because he never had a quarter back and still racked up great stats.
-If he had a quarter back then he'd probably be top five wide receivers easily.
+He's easily the most gifted receiver, second only to Randy Moss.
+A strong, physical guy who had great hands.
+I'm a Texans fan, so that's why I chose Andre.
+He will never be a Colt.
+He should easily be in the Hall of Fame because he never had a top-tier quarterback and still accumulated impressive stats.
+If he had a reliable quarterback, he'd probably be among the top five wide receivers without question.

-He should be at least 5 come on.
-He has the number 1receiving yards, number 5 in receptions, and number 9 in touch downs and number 2 in average.
-He also has multiple recording records, was a great leader and is the rams won the super bowl!
+He should be at least number 5.
+Come on.
+He has the number 1 receiving yards, number 5 in receptions, and number 9 in touchdowns.
+He's number 2 in average.
+He also has multiple recording records, was a great leader, and is the reason the Rams won the Super Bowl!
 He has it all.
-And how can moss be 2 the only thing he beat Bruce in was the 40 yard dash!
-Everyone that voted has seen Randy play and is why they vote for him.
+And how can Moss be number 2?
+The only thing he beat Bruce in was the 40-yard dash!
+Everyone that voted has seen Randy play, and that's why they vote for him.

-Set the record for receiving yards in a season for a few hours before Jerry Rice passed it the same day.
+He set the record for receiving yards in a season for a few hours before Jerry Rice passed it the same day.
 He did it in a horrible offense, well before the Greatest Show On Turf.
-Retired 2nd all time in receiving yards.
-Should be higher than 19th without a doubt.
+He retired 2nd all-time in receiving yards.
+He should be higher than 19th without a doubt.

 Smoothest route runner of all time.
-Great down field blocker as well, sprung blocks for Bettis, Marshall Faulk, and Steven Jackson.
-Old school baby!
-Pro bowler and super bowl champion.
-Life time RAM!
-Hall of famer for sure.
+Great downfield blocker as well, having sprung blocks for Bettis, Marshall Faulk, and Steven Jackson.
+Old school, baby!
+Pro Bowler and Super Bowl champion.
+Lifelong RAM!
+Hall of Famer for sure.

-Pound-for-pound toughest guy in NFL history.
-Smallest guy on the field, yet he's ALWAYS knocking people over (or juking them out of their shoes and then blowing by them).
-Steve Smith also ALWAYS shows up huge in big games.
-Has scored a TD in 9 of 11 playoff games.
-And 1 of the other 2 was a 100 yard receiving game last year.
-As a comparison, marvin harrison has scored a TD in 1 of 16 playoff games.
+Pound-for-pound, Steve Smith is the toughest guy in NFL history.
+He's the smallest guy on the field, yet he's ALWAYS knocking people over (or juking them out of their shoes and then blowing by them).
+Steve Smith also ALWAYS shows up big in major games.
+He has scored a TD in 9 of 11 playoff games.
+And one of the other two was a 100-yard receiving game last year.
+For comparison, Marvin Harrison has scored a TD in 1 of 16 playoff games.

-Reg is an awesome route runner does not drop the ball and is number 7 all time and will finish number 1.
+Reggie is an awesome route runner.
+He doesn't drop the ball and is number 7 all time.
+He will finish as number 1.